 Slippage - the price you ask for may not be the price you get and all brokers are different so adjust this to suit your own requirements.
 (Default = 2.0)

-OpenLot - This is the lot size of the first orders opened by Tropics (Default is 0.01).
+OpenLot - This is the lot size of the first orders opened by Tropics (Default is 0.01) if UseAutoLots is set to false.

 UseAutoLots - You may want to risk a specific amount each trade as your balance grows proportional to your balance, in which case set this to true, (Default = False)